 Types of eye surgery we provide

 There are many kinds of eye conditions that can affect both dogs and cats, each of which requires surgical treatment to improve your pet’s wellbeing.
+An estimation of prices for each surgery can be found on our prices page.

 Also known as prolapse of the Nictitans gland in a dog’s third eyelid, Cherry Eye is a relatively common condition.
 The condition appears as a red, swollen mass at the corner of the eye closest to the nose.